 (?)
 Comparative Netomics - lessons from cross-disciplinary network comparison

-A signature of biology in the “omic” era is the shift of attention from few individual components to the comprehensive collections of constituents [1].
-For instance, structural biologists studied the binding of a few proteins in the past but nowadays they are able to probe the interactions between thousands of proteins.
-Similarly, geneticists who used to knockout a single gene for functional characterization can now employ high-throughput techniques in functional genomics to study the genetic relationships between all genes.
-In many cases, genome-wide information describing how components interact could be captured by a network representation [2].
-While we have been astonished by the complexity of such networks found in genomics or systems biology, many are not able to gain any intuition from the hairballs [3].
+A signature of biology in the “omic” era is the shift of attention from a few individual components to comprehensive collections of constituents [1].
+In the past structural biologists studied the binding of a few proteins, but now they are able to probe the interactions between thousands of proteins.
+Similarly, geneticists who would previously knockout a single gene for functional characterization can now employ high-throughput techniques in functional genomics to study the genetic relationships between all genes.
+In many cases, genome-scale information describing how components interact can be captured by a network representation [2].
+While researchers have been astonished by the complexity of such networks found in genomics or systems biology, many are not able to gain any intuition from these hairballs [3].

-Is there any clue for deciphering the hairballs?
+What approaches might help decipher these hairballs?
 Throughout the history of science, many advances in biology were catalyzed by discoveries in other disciplines.
 For instance, the maturation of X-ray diffraction facilitated the discovery of the double helix, and later on the characterization of structures of thousands of different proteins.
 One may wonder if ideas in other areas of science could help us to decipher the hairballs.
 In this essay, we argue that, while the influx of ideas in the age of reductionism mostly originated from specific subfields of physics or chemistry, to understand biology via a systems perspective, we need a new wave of catalysts coming from disciplines as diverse as engineering, behavioral science and sociology.
 These new ideas are centered on the concept of network.
 Toward this end, biologists should think about performing cross-disciplinary network comparison.

-Drawing analogy is by no mean new to biologists.
-For instance, to illustrate principles of selection, Dawkins came up with the idea of meme decades ago, which is a unit carrying cultural ideas analogous to gene in biology [4].
-The comparison has been further elaborated in the protofield of phylomemetics, which concerns itself with phylogenetic analysis of non genetic data [5].
-Nevertheless, comparing a bio-molecular network with a complex network from a disparate field, say a social network, sounds like comparing apples to oranges.
-So what kinds of comparison could truly deepen our understanding?
-To understand this, we believe that it is useful to think of different descriptions of a cellular system as a spectrum
+Drawing analogies is not new to biologists.
+For instance, to illustrate the principles of selection Dawkins came up with the idea of meme, which is a unit carrying cultural ideas analogous to gene in biology [4].
+This comparison has been further elaborated in the protofield of phylomemetics, which concerns itself with phylogenetic analysis of non genetic data [5].
+Nevertheless, comparing a bio-molecular network with a complex network from a disparate field, say a social network, may sound like comparing apples to oranges.
+What kinds of comparison could truly deepen our understanding?
+We believe that it is useful to think of different descriptions of a cellular system as a spectrum.

 A spectrum of cellular descriptions

 Given the complexity of a cell, a certain level of simplification is necessary for useful discussion.
-We could picture the description of cellular systems as a spectrum (Figure 1).
-On one hand, there’s a simple parts list that just enumerates each component without specifying any relationships.
-On the other hand, there is a complete three or even four-dimensional picture of how cellular molecules interact in space and time.
-It is well regarded that the characteristics of a cellular system cannot be explained by the characteristics of individual components – the whole is greater than the sum of its parts.
-Therefore, the parts list description is not fully informative.
-However, the full picture is often too ambitious for the current state-of-the-art in data acquisition.
+The depth of description of cellular systems can be seen as a spectrum (Figure 1).
+On one extreme, there is a complete three or four-dimensional picture of how cellular molecules interact in space and time.
+On the other extreme, there is a simple parts list that simply enumerates each component without specifying any relationships.
+However, the parts list description is not fully informative.
+It is widely appreciated that the characteristics of a cellular system cannot be explained by the characteristics of individual components – the whole is greater than the sum of its parts.
+To describe the full picture, one would need the 3D structures of everything in the genome as well as representation of their dynamical movements.
+This level of detail is often too ambitious for the current state-of-the-art in data acquisition.